Ivan-Ayub97/Warlock-Studio/README.md

 **Warlock-Studio** is a powerful, open-source desktop application for Windows that integrates state-of-the-art AI models for video and image enhancement.
 Inspired by the work of [Djdefrag](https://github.com/Djdefrag) on tools like **QualityScaler** and **FluidFrames**, this suite provides a unified, high-performance interface for upscaling, restoration, and frame interpolation.

-Version 4.0 continues this evolution with the addition of **SuperResolution-10** model integration, enhanced AI architecture, and improved code stability for even better performance and reliability.
+Version 4.0.1 continues this evolution with enhanced AI architecture and improved code stability for even better performance and reliability.
+Note: The SuperResolution-10 model has been removed in this version for better performance optimization.

 ---

-### ► Download Installer (v4.0)
+### ► Download Installer (v4.0.1) - Now Lightweight

+🚀 **NEW**: Installer size reduced from **1.4GB to ~450MB**!
+AI models (400MB) are automatically downloaded when first launched.

 Get the latest stable release from any of the following platforms: